lizard-demon/bhopblox/README.md

 **Recent Update - Streamlined Data Loading:**
 The engine now features simplified world data loading that:
-- Directly fetches world.dat from the server when needed
+- Directly fetches state.json from the server when needed
 - Loads world data straight into the Emscripten virtual filesystem
 - Eliminates complex persistence layers for faster, more reliable loading
 - Provides immediate access to world data after engine initialization